nerdmanship/nerdmanship/README.md

-### Kaonashi
+### Kaonashi The Curroptor

 ![][kaonashi_img]

-Interactive Experiment Why did I do it?
-Successes?
-The character's attention follows your mouse around.
+**This faceless character was brought to life** in a creative mix of subtle randomised animation and user interaction.
+Designed and built in a single day, it was a personal culmination in efficiency and a new level in my from-graphics-to-code workflow.
+It was also selected for the frontpage of codepen.io.
+He offers you gold and follows your mouse around.

 [Launch project][kaonashi]